iExecBlockchainComputing/documentation-tools/overview/guide/computing-power.md

-# How Accessing iExec Computing Power
+# How to access computing power

 ::: tip Important